 Why visit Istanbul?

-For starters, no other city in Turkey has a higher concentration of main tourist attractions.
+For starters, Istanbul has one of the highest concentrations of major tourist attractions in Turkey.
 Just in the central Sultanahmet neighborhood alone, you have the Hagia Sophia Mosque, the Blue Mosque, and the Basilica Cistern (scroll down for more details).
-At the same time, the splendors of the Topkapı Palace and the floral beauty of Gulhane Park are a short stroll away.
+At the same time, the splendors of the Topkapı Palace and the floral beauty of Gülhane Park are a short stroll away.

 As with most cosmopolitan places worldwide, Istanbul is a hub for good food, whether you want a glam, fine dining experience or a kebab from a local street stall.